 c.
 Editors are responsible for recognizing any potential conflict of interest with regard to a submission (including positive or negative knowledge of/relationships with authors or their affiliated institutions and issues regarding funding) and should take appropriate action to ensure that these conflicts do not affect a submission’s acceptance or rejection.

 d.
 Acceptance of a paper implies confidence in and certainty (to the greatest extent possible) of the validity of the research contained therein.

 e.
 If a material error is discovered in a published paper, the editor will see to it that a correction, retraction, or apology, as appropriate and feasible, is published promptly.

 f.
-It is the editor’s responsibility to ensure that the review process is double-blind, and to protect both authors’ and reviewers’ identities.
+It is the editor’s responsibility to ensure that the review process is single- or double-anonymous (depending on the individual journal's policy), and to protect both authors’ and reviewers’ identities.